Tucson Padres

-The Tucson Padres were a minor league baseball team representing Tucson, Arizona in the Pacific Coast League (PCL).
+The Tucson Padres were a Minor League Baseball team based in Tucson, Arizona, that competed in the Pacific Coast League (PCL).
 They were the Triple-A affiliate for the San Diego Padres.
-The team moved to Tucson from Portland, Oregon for the 2011 season.
-In April 2014, the team moved to El Paso, Texas and changed their name to the El Paso Chihuahuas.
+The team moved to Tucson from Portland, Oregon, for the 2011 season.
+In April 2014, the team moved to El Paso, Texas, and changed their name to the El Paso Chihuahuas.